defenseunicorns/uds-package-gitlab/README.md

 ### Networking

 Gitlab is configured by default to assume the internal dependencies that are used for testing (see minio, redis and postgres in the [bundle](bundle/uds-bundle.yaml)).
 Intentionally, permissive network policies are not created as a default.
 For example, there is not a default setup of egress anywhere for pods that may need to connect to external storage.

+> [!IMPORTANT]
-If you are using different internal services, cloud services or a mix you will have to configure values in the config chart accordingly via bundle overrides.
+> If you are using different internal services, cloud services or a mix you will have to configure values in the config chart accordingly via bundle overrides.
 A couple of example are provided below:

 Configure gitlab for all external services: